-Browsing through the infinite sea of Indian art may trigger a question about its fascinating relationship with the Indian Tribes.
-Because the legacy of Indian art is carried by the Indian tribes.
+Browsing through the infinite sea of Indian art may trigger a question about its fascinating origins in the Indian tribal communities.
 Astonishing, right?
-We are not just bluffing this!
-Indian tribes are truly the backbone of Indian art.
+We are not bluffing!
+Indian tribes are truly the backbone of Indian tribal and folk art.
 Hence Rooftop has adequate reasons to prove it and we are going to list some known art forms that you weren’t aware of as tribal art!

-Relationship Between Indian Art And Tribes Of India!
+Relationship Between The Art And Tribes In India!

-Thinking of tribal art and the first art that crosses anybody’s mind is the globally acclaimed Warli art by the Warli tribe of Maharashtra.
-But Warli is just the beginning of what Indian tribes have to offer.
+Thinking of tribal art, the first art form that crosses anybody’s mind is the globally acclaimed Warli art practised by the Warli tribe of Maharashtra.
+But the traditions of Indian tribes go far beyond Warli.

-Tribal art is usually recognised by the themes revolving around nature, folktales, daily lifestyles and illustrating mythical elements.
-Tribes have a deep-rooted connection with the place they live.
-They cherish their lineage in form of the art they present.
-They corroborate the painting is more nature-oriented.
-Indian tribes hold their culture with great significance.
-Thus they have a resounding relationship with their artworks.
-These paintings are not just mere pieces of self-exploration, the art has more exhaustive pertinence to the people.
+Tribal art is usually recognised by its depiction of themes revolving around nature, folklore, and everyday life while also illustrating mythical elements.
+The tribal communities have a deep-rooted connection with their place of origin.
+They cherish their lineage in the form of art they create.
+Hence, most of the paintings are nature-oriented.
+For Indian tribes, their culture holds significant value to them.
+Thus, they have a resonant relationship with their artworks.
+These paintings are deeply rooted within the people of the tribal communities, they are much more than a tool for self-exploration.

-In India, there are millions of tribal people living and flourishing in the states of Madhya Pradesh, eastward to Bihar, Chhattisgarh, Jharkhand, Orissa, Assam, and North-eastern states such as Nagaland, Meghalaya, Manipur, Tripura and Arunachal Pradesh.
-There are some more diminutive groups of tribal people who reside in Rajasthan, Gujarat, Maharashtra, Tamil Nadu, Kerala, Mysore, Andhra Pradesh, West Bengal and Himachal Pradesh,
+In India, there are millions of tribal people living and existing in the states of Madhya Pradesh, eastern Bihar, Chhattisgarh, Jharkhand, Orissa, Assam, and in North-eastern states such as Nagaland, Meghalaya, Manipur, Tripura, and Arunachal Pradesh.
+There are some diminutive groups of tribal people who reside in Rajasthan, Gujarat, Maharashtra, Tamil Nadu, Kerala, Mysore, Andhra Pradesh, West Bengal, and Himachal Pradesh.

 What Makes Tribal Art Unique?

-Native occupants of forest design tribal art.
-The art depicts the initial expressions of humankind.
-Like a face painted on rock using natural dyes, mud and dung, shapes cut into firestone, decorated in wood and clay, painting the walls and thresholds.
-These spoke the stories of deities, myths, demons, and the rituals practised.
+The forest inhabitants create tribal art.
+They express the emotions of humankind.
+Like, a face painted on rock using natural dyes, mud and dung, shapes cut into firestone, decorated in wood and clay, painting the walls and thresholds.
+All of these depict the stories of deities, myths, demons, and the rituals practised there.

-The Indian tribes pay due respect to life, harvest, journey, jubilation, marriage, nature or beliefs.
-They have great regard for Mother Nature.
-Distinctively life and creativity are fused.
-Each painting speaks of different stories.
-The painting picturises the vivid imaginations and emotions of the artist.
-Tribal art is rich in expressions.
-It is a living form of modernisation which makes it an indispensable part of Indian culture.
-The art has an astounding range of diversity and glamour.
+The Indian tribes respect their life, harvest, journey, celebration, marriage, nature, and beliefs.
+They hold Mother Nature with great respect.
+Their simple life and creativity are interrelated.
+Each painting has a different story to tell.
+The painting illustrates the vivid imagination and emotions of the artist.
+Expressions in tribal art are diverse.
+It is a living example of the tribal community, making it an important part of Indian culture.
+The art has an incredible range of diversity and glamour.

 Indian Tribes And The World

-With the growing closeness between the world and India, it is essential to portray the rich tribal culture on the global platform.
-Through the solemn efforts of Indian tribes, the art has found some ray of recognition but not truly the renown it deserves.
+With the growing closeness between the world and India, it is essential to portray our rich tribal culture on a global platform.
+Through the solemn efforts of the Indian tribes, their art has received some acknowledgement, but not the actual praise it deserves.

-Indian tribes co-exist in harmony with nature and are successful in preserving their culture and resources.
-It is the responsibility of each of us to take our tribal art on a much bigger scale.
-The Prime Minister initiated the step by presenting the prestigious tribal art pieces to foreign personalities.
-Lalit Kala Akademi from Chennai organised a week-long Tribal Art Conclave.
+Indian tribes are preserving their culture and traditions, and coexisting with the natural environment.
+It’s a responsibility for each of us to represent our tribal art on a much bigger scale.
+Recently, the Prime Minister of India, Shri Narendra Modi Ji, initiated the step by presenting prestigious tribal art pieces to foreign personalities.
+In the year 2019, Lalit Kala Akademi in association with Dakshina Chitra Museum in Chennai organized a week-long Tribal Art Conclave.